 PciAddress

 The address of the PCI device on the PCI bus.
-This address can be passed to the EFI_PCI_ROOT_BRIDGE_IO_PROTOCOL member functions to access the PCI configuration space of the device.
-See UEFI 2.1 Specification for the definition of EFI_PCI_ROOT_BRIDGE_IO_PROTOCOL_PCI_ADDRESS.
+This address can be used with the EFI_PCI_ROOT_BRIDGE_IO_PROTOCOL member functions to access the PCI configuration space of the device. ..

 Size

 The size, in bytes, of the input buffer in the next parameter